chihacknight/chihacknight.org/_posts/events/2019-05-28-techgirlz-chicago.md

 ---

 [TechGirlz](https://www.techgirlz.org/) is a nonprofit organization dedicated to reducing the gender gap in technology occupations, by focusing on girls at the crucial middle school age.
-We offer free workshops to get girls interested in different kinds of technology, show them varied career options, and connect them with professionals in technology fields.
+They offer free workshops to get girls interested in different kinds of technology, show them varied career options, and connect them with professionals in technology fields.

-We believe that there's more to tech careers than just coding.
-We're here to show middle school girls just that.
-Through our free hands-on TechShopz, we show them that technology can match their interests and be fun and rewarding.
-And it takes a community.
-No one person or group can offer a total solution to solve the gender gap in tech.
-We must all work together towards the common goal.
+TechGirlz believe that there's more to tech careers than just coding.
+They're here to show middle school girls just that.

+[Joan Matz](https://www.techgirlz.org/team/joan-matz/), TechGirlz Chicago Outreach Manager will discuss their free hands-on TechShopz, where they show middle school girls that technology can match their interests and be fun and rewarding.

 ---